burlachenkok/exploring-python3/python_details.md

 > Python is everywhere

-This overstatement can also be read from Python Tutorial.
+This overstatement can also be read from the Python Tutorial.

 Please be aware that (any) interpretable language which exists or will be created in the future fundamentally will have the following downsides: